-Acr-driven CRISPR-Cas induction benefits bacterial cells during a 24 hour infection (Fig. 2D-E), but when during the infection are the benefits of induction realized?
-Previous research has shown that Acr-phages often must complete multiple infections to successfully replicate and lyse a CRISPR-Cas host with a spacer targeting that phage.
-In this scenario, pre-existing Cas9 RNPs can clear a single infecting phage; however, the Acrs synthesized during this failed infection immunocompromise the host such that an invading phage can successfully lyse the cell during a subsequent or second simultaneous infection.
-We therefore wondered whether CRISPR-Cas induction can increase survival against an Acr-phage i) during a single infection, ii) during a simultaneous infection (i.e. MOI > 1), and/or iii) during multiple rounds of infection.
+Acr-driven CRISPR-Cas induction benefits bacterial cells during a 24 h infection (Figures 2D and 2E), but when during the infection are the benefits of induction realized?
+Previous research has shown that Acr-phages often must complete multiple infections to successfully replicate and lyse a CRISPR-Cas host with a spacer targeting that phage.^{34,35} In this scenario, pre-existing Cas9 RNPs can clear a single infection immunocompromise the host such that an invading phage can successfully lyse the cell during a subsequent or second simultaneous infection.
+We therefore wondered whether CRISPR-Cas induction can increase survival against an Acr-phage (1) during a single infection, (2) during a simultaneous infection. (i.e., MOI >1), and/or (3) during multiple rounds of infection.

 We first asked whether CRISPR-Cas induction could bolster bacterial survival during an infection by a single Acr-phage.
-We infected Pcas and Pconst cells at MOI = 0.1 with either the strongly inducing A1-IIA26 phage or non-inducing A1-IIA18 phage and measured the number of cells that lysed in an infective centers assay.
-Regardless of the spacer content, a slightly higher proportion of Pconst cells survived relative to Pcas for A1-IIA18 (Fig. S3A,C), reflecting the higher basal levels of Cas9 in the Pconst strain.
-Similar results were observed for AI-IIA26 (Fig. S3B-C), suggesting that Cas9 induction does not appreciably enhance bacterial survival during a single infection.
-We quantified infective centers again at MOI = 3, which allows for simultaneous infections but still measures a single temporal infectious cycle.
-Under these conditions, while Pconst cells maintained an advantage over Pcas during an A1-IIA18 infection, Pcas and Pconst cells survived similarly during an A1-IIA26 infection (Fig. 3A), suggesting that Cas9 induction enhances survival during simultaneous infections with an inducing phage.
-We next measured the number of phages generated during a single round of infection at MOI = 3.
-Consistent with the cell survival assay, phage survival was enhanced in Pcas relative to Pconst for Al-IIA18 but was roughly equal for Al-IIA26 (Fig. 3B).
-We calculated the number of phages released per lysing cell (burst size) and found that it was the same for Pcas and Pconst during both A1-IIA18 and A1-IIA26 infections (Fig. S3D).
-This suggests that under these conditions, CRISPR-Cas induction affects the number of cells that burst more than the number of phages released by each burst.
+We infected Pcas and Pconst cells at MOI = 0.1 with either the strongly inducing A1-IIA26 phage or the non-inducing A1-IIA18 phage and measured the number of cells that lysed in an infective center assay.
+Regardless of the spacer content, a slightly higher proportion of Pconst cells survived relative to Pcas for A1-IIA18 (Figures S3A and S3C), reflecting the higher basal levels of Cas9 in the Pconst strain.
+Similar results were observed for A1-IIA26 (Figures S3B and S3C), suggesting that Cas9 induction does not appreciably enhance bacterial survival during a single infection, results consistent with previous work showing that Acrs do not contribute significantly to phage protection at low MOIs.34,35 We next quantified infective centers again at MOI = 3, which allows for simultaneous infections but still measures a single temporal infectious cycle.
+Under these conditions, while Pconst cells maintained an advantage over Pcas during an A1-IIA18 infection, Pcas and Pconst cells survived similarly during an A1-IIA26 infection (Figure 3A), suggesting that Cas9